-Lieutentant Colonel (Retired) Ivan Poitras, Fort Garry Horse Cadets, RCACC, Winnipeg, MB
+Lieutentant Colonel (Retired) Ivan Poitras, Fort Garry Horse Cadet Corps, RCACC, Winnipeg, MB

 He enrolled in the Army when he was 17 and was assigned to the artillery.
-He completed high school and two years university through part-time studies and then was selected for a scholarship under the University Training Plan for Men.
+After he had completed high school and two years university through part-time studies he was selected for a scholarship under the University Training Plan for Men.
 After graduation he was commissioned and assigned to the Logistics Branch.

-His service in Canada included all regions, but primarily in Quebec and the Prairie Provinces.
+He served in all parts of Canada but primarily in Quebec and the Prairie Provinces.

-He served with the Canadian Brigade in Europe that was part of the British Army of the Rhine.
-His peacekeeping service included tours in the Gaza Strip and Egypt.
+His overseas service was with the Canadian Brigade in Europe when it was assigned to the British Army of the Rhine as well as a peacekeeper in the Gaza Strip and Egypt.

-After he resigned from the army he was employed with Manitoba Family Services.
-His last appointment was Director of Emergency Social Services.
+His second career was with Manitoba Family Services.
+At the time of his retirement, he was the Director of Emergency Social Services.

 He is the Founding President of the Hubbell Awards Incorporated.

-Doctor James Popplow, 2659 Cadet Corps, (which is affiliated with the 56th Field Regiment) Brantford, ON
+Doctor (Retired) James Popplow, 2659 Cadet Corps, (which is affiliated with the 56th Field Regiment) Brantford, ON

 He enrolled in the RCAF as an Air Navigator.
 Later, he earned BSc, BEd and MD degrees from Queen's University and became an aviation medicine specialist.